securefederatedai/openfl/docs/running_the_federation.rst

     `openfl.component.Aggregator <https://github.com/intel/openfl/blob/develop/openfl/component/aggregator/aggregator.py>`_
     Defines the settings for the aggregator which is the model-owner in the experiment.
 While models can be trained from scratch, in many cases the federation performs fine-tuning of a previously trained model.
 For this reason, pre-trained weights for the model are stored in protobuf files on the aggregator node and passed to collaborator nodes during initialization.
 The settings for aggregator include:

- - :code:`init_state_path`: (str:path) Defines the protobuf file path for initial weights that the experiment can start with.
+ - :code:`init_state_path`: (str:path) Defines the weight protobuf file path where the experiment's initial weights will be loaded from.
+These weights will be generated with the `fx plan initialize` command.
- - :code:`best_state_path`: (str:path) Defines the protobuf file path for best state weights that the experiment got so far.
+ - :code:`best_state_path`: (str:path) Defines the weight protobuf file path that will be saved to for the highest accuracy model during the experiment.
- - :code:`last_state_path`: (str:path) Defines the protobuf file path for the weights that the last experiment ended with.
+ - :code:`last_state_path`: (str:path)  Defines the weight protobuf file path that will be saved to during the last round completed in each experiment.
  - :code:`rounds_to_train`: (int) Specifies the number of rounds in a federation.
 A federated learning round is defined as one complete iteration when the collaborators train the model and send the updated model weights back to the aggregator to form a new global model.
 Within a round, collaborators can train the model for multiple iterations called epochs.
  - :code:`write_logs`: (boolean) Metric logging callback feature.
 By default, logging is done through `tensorboard <https://www.tensorflow.org/tensorboard/get_started>`_ but users can also use custom metric logging function for each task.